Andrew-Gautier/Fitspace/README.md

 ![BMI Calculator ScreenShot](https://github.com/WVU-CS230-2023-01-Group11/FitSpace/blob/main/Readme%20Screenshots/BMI_Calculator.png?raw=true)

-Calculator your BMI and other fitness related equations with our built in tools.
+Calculate your BMI and other fitness related equations with our built in tools.
 Know exactly what to do for you to meet your next goal.

 <h2 style = "font-size: 20px;"><strong>Additional Features</strong></h2>